Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Step 2: Build a Healthy Swap List

-If you want to start eating more nutrient-dense foods, begin by writing down everything you eat regularly: meals, snacks, drinks.
+If you want to start eating more nutrient-dense foods, begin by writing down everything you eat regularly: meals, snacks, and drinks.
 Next, go through the list and identify what’s working and what isn’t.
 For any item that feels processed, sugary, or low-quality, create a healthy swap:

 Instead of this | Try this |